-After exploring all day in the warm and dry country of Jordan, nothing makes you feel like a human more, than a warm shower.
-To rinse of the sand and sweat and to relax your aching muscles from walking all day.
+After exploring all day in the warm and dry country of Jordan, nothing makes you feel like a human more than a warm shower.
+To rinse off the sand and sweat and to relax your aching muscles from walking all day.
 Unfortunately, warm water is never a given.
 I spend 12 days in Jordan, and unfortunately, I only had hot water for 5 nights out of 11.
-Ok, I have to admit, I didn’t stay at very luxurious hotels (with one exception!) but I was very happy to finally get some hot water after 4 days of travelling.
+Ok, I have to admit, I didn’t stay at very luxurious hotels (with one exception!) but I was very happy to finally get some hot water after 4 days of traveling.
 Sometimes it helps to take a shower at a different time, maybe you’re lucky.

 TIP: Never pass up on an opportunity to use the hot water.
 When it’s there, wash your hair as you’ll never know when the next time will be.

 #16.
 How hard it is to pay with plastic or get money from ATM’s

 Jordan is not a cheap country for a tourist.
 I took some Euro’s with me to exchange and I figured I’d get the local currency, the Jordanian Dinar, from the ATM’s in town.
 I tried to get money in Amman and in Petra (Wadi Musa village) but none of the banks accepted my bank cards.
 Although I tried 2 debit cards and both my credit cards, none worked.
 In the end, after trying several banks and getting quite desperate, I was without local currency (and yes, I had enough funds).
 As most of the hotel, restaurants, and tours don’t accept payment by card, cold hard cash is the way to go.

 TIP: Bring enough currency (Euro, Dollar or GBP) to exchange as a back-up in case your bank card doesn’t work either.

 #17.
 How cheap gas is for a country without oil reserves